The BIPOC STEAM Ecosystem

 Who

-To design and implement an ongoing system of support for high quality STEAM education for BIPOC youth and underrepresented girls to expand access to culturally affirming, high dose, STEAM and career connected learning for children, youth and families across the region.
+• To expand access to culturally affirming, high dose, STEAM and career connected learning for children, youth and families across the region.

 Our Partnership

 Portland Metro STEM Partnership is dedicated to working as an ongoing *ally to support the BIPOC STEAM Ecosystem collective and the individual organizations.
-We believe that situating decision-making power and programming in community is best for youth and families.
-As a collective, we have raised $2.1M to support expanding access to STEAM programming for BIPOC youth.
+We believe that situating decision-making power and programming ownership with partners from culturally specific organizations is best for youth and families.
+PMSP’s role has been to convene the Ecosystem partners, to support grant writing, to support facilitation of regular meetings for Ecosystem partners to plan programs, events, and fundraising efforts, and to support the management of funds from the various grants.

-Oregon Community Foundation (OCF) generously matched $1.6M of these funds, a total investment of $3.7M, further expanding access across our region.
+Oregon Community Foundation (OCF) generously matched $1.6M of these funds, for a total investment of $3.7M, further expanding access across our region.